SE-Group-AR/FitnessApp/README.md

 <a href="https://img.shields.io/github/repo-size/VibhavDeo/FitnessApp" alt="repo size">
 <img src="https://img.shields.io/github/repo-size/VibhavDeo/FitnessApp" /></a>

-# BurnOut
+# ENERGIZE

 ![WhatsApp Image 2021-09-28 at 2 48 00 PM](https://user-images.githubusercontent.com/25662536/135546154-cfae1d2e-439a-4edc-b0bb-57f693ef5a83.jpeg)

-# BurnOut - Your Wellness Companion
+# ENERGIZE - Your Wellness Companion

-BurnOut is an easy-to-use application designed to help users manage their daily calorie intake and expenditure, and it has now been enhanced with additional features.
+ENERGIZE is an easy-to-use application designed to help users manage their daily calorie intake and expenditure, and it has now been enhanced with additional features.
 This all-in-one wellness app is not only a user-friendly calorie tracker but also offers a comprehensive suite of tools to support individuals in achieving their fitness and weight management goals.

 <img src = "https://github.com/CSC510-GROUP-40/FitnessApp/assets/145216300/e4fc29ea-253c-4bfc-803c-80bf55193044" width="700px">

 ## Key Features:

-1. **Calorie Tracking:** BurnOut allows users to effortlessly keep track of their daily calorie intake and calories burnt through physical activities, helping them maintain a healthy lifestyle.
+1. **Calorie Tracking:** ENERGIZE allows users to effortlessly keep track of their daily calorie intake and calories burnt through physical activities, helping them maintain a healthy lifestyle.

 2. **Profile Customization:** Users can personalize their profiles by entering their height, weight, fitness goals (weight loss or gain), and target weight.
 This information is crucial for creating tailored fitness and dietary plans.

-3. **Fitness Programs:** BurnOut offers a variety of fitness programs, including yoga classes and workout sessions, catering to users with different fitness preferences and skill levels.
+3. **Fitness Programs:** ENERGIZE offers a variety of fitness programs, including yoga classes and workout sessions, catering to users with different fitness preferences and skill levels.

 4. **Social Connectivity:** The application facilitates social interaction among users.
 They can connect with friends by sending and accepting friend requests, enabling them to share their fitness journeys and progress, and provide support and motivation to one another.